aisultanios/RebFit/README.md

 # RebFit - Home & Gym Workouts

-RebFit is an iOS fitness app I built with Swift, JavaScript, Firebase, and many other technologies.
-It includes features such as 1-on-1 video instructions, a training plan progress tracking tool, a running map to track cardio sessions, a media player to listen to music while running, and more.
+RebFit is an iOS fitness app that I've built with Swift, JS(NodeJS), Firebase, and many other technologies.
+With features like 1-on-1 video instructions, you can get personalized and professional guidance.
+The training plan progress tracking tool helps you stay on top of your goals and monitor your improvements over time.
+The running map feature allows you to track your cardio sessions in real time, while the integrated media player lets you enjoy your favorite music or podcasts during your workouts.
+Additionally, RebFit includes customizable training plans, progress charts, and social sharing options to keep you motivated and connected with the fitness community.

 #### RebFit is available [on AppStore](https://apps.apple.com/us/app/rebfit-home-gym-workouts/id6443868811)